Joshua-Togeh/MySQL-Projects/README.md

    - retrieving phone defines by ID
    - retrieving phone released in a date range

-# sales database design
+# sales(furniture, clothing, electronic) database
-In this project, I build a simple database to hold information about sales available in a shop.
+In this project, I built a simple database to hold information about sales available in a shop.
 The project’s main goal is to create a tables that hold clothing sales, furniture sales, electronics sale.
-I created view for monthly sale report and total sales made from furniture, electronics, and clothing every month
+I created view for monthly sale report and total sales made from furniture, electronics, and clothing every month.